donejs/donejs/tutorials/rapidstart/rapidstart.md

     new Todos("#todos");

-This is better because it works if another widget destroyed the todo.
-It works very well with real-time architectures.
+This is better because it removes the todo's element from the page even if another widget destroyed the todo.
+Also, this very well with real-time architectures.

 ### destroy `controller.destroy()`